 Sinkford served on numerous national councils and organizations including the National Institutes of Health, National Academy of Sciences, White House Conference on Aging, Food and Drug Administration and Veteran’s Administration.
 A member of the Tuskegee Ad Hoc Advisory Panel, she helped develop policies to protect the rights of patients participating in government-sponsored health research.
-Here, she is elected into the American College of Dentists in 1967.
+She was elected into the American College of Dentists in 1967.

 Wearing Many Hats

 Upon her return to Howard, Sinkford became chair of the Department of Prosthodontics (artificial replacement of missing teeth) which left little time for research.
 She proved such a capable administrator that she was promoted to professor and associate dean.
-Shown here teaching sophomore dental students, she focused particularly on the special challenges of minority students.
+She focused particularly on the special challenges of minority students.